How To Lose Weight With Smoothies – Your Ultimate Guide

 If you only want to drink 2 smoothies per day and eat a healthy lunch, that is fine too.
 It’s all about finding the plan that you will keep up long-term.

-But, what makes a smoothie recipe fat loss friendly or fat burning?
+What makes a smoothie recipe fat loss friendly or fat burning?

 - The ingredients you include in it - be sure to include a good amount of protein as well as these ingredients